 "All I know is our fastest messenger hawk wasn't around when we needed to contact Mogadon about that treachery incident.
 Now I'm not pointin' fingers—"

 "It was him," Hiccup deadpanned.
 He was going to kill Toothless when the dragon came back.

 "Your loyalty to one another is exemplary," Bersi said, just as dry.

 "But I swear there won't be any more," he promised.
 He suspected Toothless only went after the bird because Hiccup forbade him from eating it in the first place.

 "Pi—?"
 Hiccup started to ask, but his inquiry ended in a hiss as Bersi applied the stinging ointment to the wound.

-"Aye, Munchglob was gripin' all mornin' about some hog that disappeared in th' night," Bersi went on as he worked.
+"Aye, Munchglob was gripin' all mornin' about some hog that disappeared in the night," Bersi went on as he worked.
 He wiped his hands clean of the ointment.
 "Anyway, this infection looks like it's finally clearin'.
-Goin' by th' discoloration o' yer skin I'd have tae say it was poison.
+Goin' by the discoloration o' your skin I'd have to say it was poison.
 Zippleback claw?"

 "Ah, yes," Hiccup answered slowly, unsure if it were truthful.
 There were so many claws when he got these injuries...how was he to know?